-We did a three-generation family trip to Disney World this winter.
+We did a family trip to Disney World with kids and grandparents this winter.
 I knew it was going to be seven days of managing expectations: Can we ride that again?
 Can we get ice cream?
 Can we get more ice cream?
 But I didn’t realize that I would have to manage the grown-ups’ expectations as well as the kids’.

 Agree On Your Plans and Pace